handcrafted/handcrafted-css-textmate-bundle/README.markdown

 #Handcrafted CSS TextMate Bundle

+##Notice

+This is incomplete at the moment and is not intended for production just yet.
+Bare with me...

 ##Description

 The Handcrafted CSS TextMate Bundle is a TextMate bundle to aid in rapid CSS development.